The 5 Best Gaming Routers of 2026

 5. Best Budget Gaming Router

 If your home internet plan is less than 1Gbps, we recommend the TP-Link Archer AX55 as the best budget gaming router.
 It doesn't deliver the same crazy fast top speeds as our picks above, but it still delivers gaming performance that's more than good enough for even the most hardcore gamers.
 It's a dual-band Wi-Fi 6 router with a conventional design and a small footprint, so it doesn't take up too much space.
 It really shines in its range and speed performance; at close range, it can saturate an internet connection up to 750Mbps and maintain consistently fast speeds up to nearly 100 feet away.
-With speeds like that, it has no problem handling high-speed downloads and multiple users browsing and watching 4k content simultaneously, and it absolutely won't break a sweat handling a household full of gamers.
+With speeds like that, it has no problem handling high-speed downloads and multiple users browsing and watching 4k content simultaneously, and it won't break a sweat handling a household full of gamers with solid wireless latency and gaming performance.

 This router has impressive range that's suitable for most apartments and up to medium-sized homes.
 If your home is especially large or you can't place the router centrally because of where your internet cable enters the house, it's compatible with both OneMesh and EasyMesh, technologies that let you create a mesh network with compatible routers and range extenders.
 If you have a lot of cutting-edge Wi-Fi 6E or Wi-Fi 7 devices, this router's biggest drawback is that it's Wi-Fi 6, so you'll lose access to the 6GHz band for faster speeds and less interference.